 Sustainability is often associated with refraining from something.
 The opposite of refraining is consumption and consumption is known to create at least short-term moments of happiness.

 First and foremost, we naturally advocate a general containment of our consumer behavior, but secondly, we also have a solution for the less “strenuous” way: the circular economy.
 This is not only associated with personal moments of happiness, but also with moments of happiness for our planet.

 What exactly is the circular economy?

 The circular economy is a principle of manufacturing products in which the resources cycle in endless loops.
-This means that for the production of a product, you take as little new resources as possible from the planet.
-You manufacture the product so that it can be recycled again and does not end up as waste.
-During recycling, the entire product should then be reused in such a way that it supplies the raw materials for a new product or is completely biodegraded.
+This means that for the production of a product, you take as little new resources as possible from the planet and manufacture the product so that it can be recycled again and does not end up as waste During recycling, the entire product should then be reused in such a way that it supplies the raw materials for a new product or is completely biodegraded.

 The circular economy as a solution

 Circular products can, therefore, make consumption more sustainable and form a solution for our future.
 Anyone who has followed us knows that the foundation of hejhej-mats is the circular economy.
 But there are other circular economy examples from the world of yoga: Annett Borg, the founder of the yoga label Besonnen, is also committed to the circular economy – “… to not only prolong the life of leggings but also of our environment.”